|

 is commonly treated with diuretic drugs.
 It may be possible to naturally

 augment, or perhaps substitute for, these pharmaceutical drugs.
-Vitamin E Thiamin Common Sense Herbal Diuretics Selenium Magnesium Of the oral supplements,
+Vitamin E Thiamin Common Sense Herbal Diuretics Selenium Magnesium On the other hand, "Half to three-quarters of adults in the United Kingdom are consuming less than the RDA of Magnesium."

 magnesium aspartate or magnesium orotate may have the best chance of getting